What is 'MARAC'?

 How do I make a referral to MARAC?

 - Ensure that you have read and understood the guidance on the SAFE LIVES referral form and RIC.
-They contain essential advice and guidance to ensure that professional agencies have are able to obtain all the relevant information required for submission to MARAC, and to help ensure that the victim is safeguarded.
+They contain essential advice and guidance to ensure that professional agencies are able to obtain all the relevant information required for submission to MARAC, and to help ensure that the victim is safeguarded.

 - Complete a SAFE LIVES referral form.